-Medicare is a federally-mandated benefit, which is eligible to people in every state.
+Medicare is a federally mandated benefit that is available to people in every state.
 In Ohio, Medicare Advantage plans (Part C) are available as an alternative to traditional Medicare (parts A and B), if that is your choice.
 Some of these plans include prescription drug coverage, as well as other benefits, such as vision, and dental.
 If you prefer, you may also opt into Medicare Part D as an Ohioan.

-Medicare Supplement plans are also available in Ohio, for people over 65 who wish to purchase them from private insurers.
+Medicare supplement insurance plans are also available in Ohio, for people age 65 ad older who wish to purchase them from private insurers.
 These plans are also referred to as Medigap.

 Medicare plans in Ohio vary in cost and scope from county to county.
 In addition to original Medicare, Medicare Advantage plans are available in all 88 counties throughout the state.
 You should be able to find a plan that provides the best type of coverage for you.